 Reach, alone, won’t be difficult.
 And because of that, it won’t provide any competitive advantage.

-The only thing that will count is having message worth hearing and a solution worth using.
+The only thing that will count is having a message worth hearing and a solution worth using.
 That’s not only the marketing of the future, it’s really marketing today.

 Marketing tactics – made fundamentally equal by AI – won’t save an unoriginal product idea with no competitive advantage.